How Filtering Node Works in Separated Environments¶

 master account and sub-accounts, please contact Wallarm's Technical Support team.
 The feature requires a separate Wallarm enterprise license.

-- All WAF nodes connected to the same Wallarm account will receive the same set of WAF rules.
+- All filtering nodes connected to the same Wallarm account will receive the same set of traffic filtration rules.
 You still can apply different rules for different applications by using proper application instance IDs or unique HTTP request headers.